gerryw1389/gerryw1389.github.io/_posts/2022-05-16-google-sheets-formulas.md

    - Absolute: `=D8+$C$4`

 1. To create a column with dates that are one month from today, just use the formula: `=EDATE(A28,1)` where `A28` is `=TODAY()`.
-The EDATE function will just add the number of months in second parameter.
+The EDATE function will just add the number of months in second argument.

 1. For compound interest, I usually do something like : `=((D54+E54)*H54)+D54+E54` if the D column is an initial balance, the E column is a yearly add balance, and the H column is the interest like .07 for example.